Sociology of scientific and technical controversies

 Description

 Sociologists of science consider controversies to be inherent to the process of knowledge production.
-They refer to (1) situations of discussion between scientists who oppose or agree on the data they produce, but also (2) mobilizations that develop within the framework of institutionalized public debates or more informal exchanges.
-These controversies provide an opportunity to observe science and decisions in the making, as they are nourished by knowledge that has not yet stabilized.
-They provide examples from which to rethink the relationship between science and society, and in so doing, the challenges of technical democracy, at the interface of several disciplines.
+They refer to (1) situations of discussion between scientists who disagree or agree on the data they produce, but also (2) mobilizations that develop in the context of institutionalized public debates or more informal exchanges.
+These controversies provide an opportunity to observe science and decision-making in action, as they are fueled by knowledge that has not yet been stabilized.
+They provide examples that can be used to rethink the relationship between science and society and, in doing so, the challenges of technical democracy at the intersection of several disciplines.

 Read more